Human Biology I Course Description

 KEY TOPICS FOR BLOCK BOOK

-Nov 12.
-Labeling of the eye drawing.
+5 Feb.
 The path of the light through the eye.
-Accommodation: sketches with explanation: Looking at a distance and close up; the working together of ciliary muscle, radial fibers and lens.
+Short explanation of parts of the eye named.
+Seeing far and near: the working together of ciliary muscle, radial fibers and lens (with sketches).

 Faculty: Michael Holdrege, High School Sciences Teacher